In this new and emerging generation of mainstream mindfulness, I like to describe myself as a kindness-based mindfulness practitioner and teacher.

 Having engaged in leading Initiatives and various MBIs, I am settling into offering my expertise and experience in training, supervising and retreat-leading to support and guide new and experienced mindfulness teachers to deepen their practice and understanding, and developing a real sense of community around the KAMAL Tree (Tree of Lotuses).

 I am passionate about integrating the Eastern meditative and Western psychological traditions, medications, and meditations and actively using Mindfulness for social/environmental change.

-Over the years of training and practice here and abroad, I have realised the vital role of the three C’s (Compassionate Care, Communities and Collaboration) and Embodied presence.
-I aim to offer a variety of skills to consolidate a wider mindfulness community, especially at the grassroots level, bringing a global perspective to the Network.
+Over the years of mindfulness training and practice here (in the UK) and abroad, I have realised the vital role of the three C’s (Compassionate Care, Communities and Collaboration) and Embodied presence.
+I aim to offer various skills to consolidate a wider mindfulness community, especially at the grassroots level, bringing a global perspective to the Network.